emu-wg/charter/emu-charter.md

 	* Define mechanisms by which EAP methods can support creation of long-term credentials for the peer based on initial limited-use credentials.

+	* Develop an EAP method for use in constrained environments that wish to leverage the EDHOC key exchange mechanism.

+	* Devise a passwordless EAP method that incorporates use of CTAP2.

-The working group is expected to stay in close collaboration with the EAP deployment community, the TLS working group (for work on TLS based EAP methods), and the 3GPP security architecture group (for EAP-AKA' work)
+The working group is expected to stay in close collaboration with the EAP deployment community, the TLS working group (for work on TLS based EAP methods), the FIDO Alliance, and the 3GPP security architecture group (for EAP-AKA' work).

 ## Milestones

- * November 2019: WG last call on operational recommendations for large certificate and chain sizes

- * November 2019: WG last call on definition of session identifiers for fast re-authentication in EAP-SIM and EAP-AKA

- * November 2019: WG adopts initial draft addressing the errata found in EAP-TEAP

- * November 2019: WG adopts initial draft on an EAP method for mutual authentication based on an OOB channel
+ * April 2024: WG adopts initial draft on an EAP method for use of EDHOC

- * November 2019: WG adopts draft providing guidance for use of TLS 1.3 with TLS based EAP methods
+ * April 2024: WG adopts initial draft on an EAP method for using FIDO CTAP2

- * Jan 2020: WG adopts initial draft on creation of long-term credentials for EAP peer based on initial limited-use credentials
+ * April 2024: WG adopts an ancillary draft on use of the eap.arpa domain for use in other EAP methods

- * March 2020: WG last call on extension to EAP-AKA to support forward secrecy